INTERNATIONAL MASTER OF BUSINESS ADMINISTRATION

 Subject Benchmark Statement:

-Applicants to the International MBA degree will normally have obtained an Honours degree (or equivalent) and have at least 2 years post-graduation experience in a post carrying managerial or professional experience.
+Applicants to the International MBA will normally have obtained an Hons degree (or equivalent) and have at least 2 years post-graduation experience in a post carrying managerial or professional experience.
 The broad nature of the International MBA allows us to appeal to a broad range of applicants from across a diversity of subject disciplines or professions.
 The global nature of the International MBA allows us to appeal to applicants from different parts of the world.
 Students whose first language is not English or whose language of instruction at undergraduate level was not English will be required to demonstrate English proficiency at a score of IELTS level 6.5 or its equivalent.
 In keeping with the nature of MBAs across many other institutions, the programme specification will retain some flexibility to enable senior and experienced students who lack formal academic qualifications to be considered e.g. via portfolio preparation and interview.
 In line with the university Credit Accumulation and Transfer Scheme, potential students can apply for Advanced Standing by Accreditation of Prior Certificated Learning (APCL) or Accreditation of Prior Experiential Learning (APEL); their application will be considered by the Course Leader or other member of the course team.

 Those applying for advanced standing via APCL should have: